Counter (digital): One-shot timer

 In digital electronics, a one-shot timer (or simply one-shot) is a circuit that produces a single, precisely timed output pulse in response to an input trigger.
-The digital design allows for easy adjustment of pulse duration and provides high accuracy and repeatability compared to analog counterparts, making digital one-shots preferable for applications where timing accuracy is critical.
+The digital design allows for easy adjustment of pulse duration and provides high accuracy and repeatability of the pulse duration compared to analog counterparts, making digital one-shots preferable for applications where timing accuracy is critical.

 The one-shot timer shown below uses a binary down-counter to generate an output pulse of precisely controlled duration.
 The timer output is the logical OR of all bits in the current count, and consequently the output pulse is active while the timer is running (I.e., when the count is not zero).
 When the count reaches zero, the output pulse is terminated and counting is halted.

 To start the timer running, a value representing the desired pulse width is applied to the counter's Data inputs and Load is asserted to trigger pulse generation.
 The pulse width is specified in terms of clock cycles.
 For example, in the case of a 1 MHz clock, a 100 microsecond output pulse has a duration of 100 clock cycles, as shown below:

 The one-shot shown above is retriggerable, meaning that it can be restarted by a subsequent trigger while running and thus stretch (extend the duration of) the output pulse.
 Conversely, the one-shot shown below is non-retriggerable, meaning that it will ignore incoming triggers while the output pulse is active.

 Periodic interval timer

 Binary counters are commonly used as periodic interval timers (PITs), which output periodic pulses at an integer fraction of the clock frequency.
 PITs are used to generate system clock interrupts in computers, as clock dividers in phase lock loops and frequency synthesizers, and in many other applications.

 In the circuit below, a binary down-counter is used to implement a PIT.
 The interval between output pulses, measured in clock cycles, is stored in the Interval register, resulting in output frequency $f_{out} = f_{clock} / (interval + 1)$.
 When the count reaches zero, the NOR gate issues a pulse on the timer output.
 The output pulse is also used internally to reload the interval into the counter, thus restarting the timer.
 Each output pulse has a duration of one clock cycle.

 For example, to obtain a 1 MHz output frequency from a 6 MHz clock, the interval would be set to 5 as shown in the following timing diagram:

+In applications that require square wave outputs, a PIT is typically used to toggle a flip-flop, resulting in an output frequency equal to half that of the PIT output frequency: